You invest time and money in social media marketing. This investment should yield measurable results.

 Social Media KPIs Focused on Engagement

-Engagement metrics measure how users interact with your social media content.
+Engagement metrics track how users interact with your social media content.
+They reflect how involved your audience is and how much they value your posts.

 6. Reactions